K\"ahler groups and subdirect products of surface groups: A new construction method

 \section{A new construction method}

-Let $X$ and $Y$ be complex manifolds and let $f:X\rightarrow Y$ be a surjective holomorphic map.
-Recall that a sufficient condition for the map $f$ to have isolated singularities is that the set of singular points of $f$ intersects every fibre of $f$ in a discrete set.
+Let $X$ and $Y$ be compact complex manifolds and let $f:X\rightarrow Y$ be a surjective holomorphic map.
+Recall that since $X$ and $Y$ are compact a sufficient condition for the map $f$ to have isolated singularities is that the set of singular points of $f$ intersects every fibre of $f$ in a finite set \cite[(2.7) \& (2.8)]{Loo-84}.
+Having isolated singularities yields strong restrictions on the topology of the fibres near the singularities.
+We will only make indirect use of these restrictions here, by applying Theorem \ref{thmC'}.
+For background on isolated singularities see \cite{Loo-84}.